Economy, Pennsylvania: History

+Harmony Society on the banks of the Ohio River at what is now called Old Economy Village, in the borough of Ambridge.
+In 1957 residents of Economy Township petitioned for borough status in order to prevent further annexation by surrounding communities.
+The borough of Economy was established on January 1, 1958.

 Geography

-Economy is located at 40°38′18″N 80°11′6″W (40.638466, -80.184891).
+Economy is located at 40°38′18″N 80°11′6″W (40.638466, −80.184891).

 According to the United States Census Bureau, the borough has a total area of 17.8 sqmi, of which 17.7 sqmi is land and 0.1 sqmi (0.39%) is water.

 Surrounding neighborhoods

 Economy borders seven municipalities, including New Sewickley Township to the north, Harmony Township and Baden to the west, Conway to the northwest, and the Allegheny County neighborhoods of Marshall Township to the east, Franklin Park to the southeast and Bell Acres to the south.